mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

        Ensure to copy the certificate value in the response from the above request.

-  * 3. Upload the copied certificate from step-II through the below SWAGGER URL.
+  * 3. Upload the copied certificate from step-II through the below Swagger URL.

        ```https://minibox.mosip.net/v1/keymanager/swagger-ui/index.html?configUrl=/v1/keymanager/v3/api-docs/swagger-config#/keymanager/uploadOtherDomainCertificate```